 The accuser and accused party are each entitled to have a support person present during a panel hearing (an ally, friend, family member).
 A lawyer can be considered a support person and attend but cannot ask questions or direct the hearing process.

 Past sexual history or sexual character of a party will not be admissible by the other party in hearings unless such information is determined to be highly relevant.
 All such information will be presumed irrelevant.
-Although previous conduct violations by the accused student are generally not admissible as information about the present alleged violation, the Assistant Vice President for Student and Campus Life may supply previous complaint information to the hearing panel or may consider it him/herself if s/he is hearing the complaint.
+Although previous conduct violations by the accused student are generally not admissible as information about the present alleged violation, the Assistant Vice President for Student Life may supply previous complaint information to the hearing panel or may consider it him/herself if s/he is hearing the complaint.

 The university conduct process is founded on educational ideals that reflect the university's mission.
 As much as possible, the university is committed to educating students to be aware of policy, to respect others, and to be accountable for their actions.
 The Hearing Panel attempts to look at each situation independently and consider all variables in recommending a fair and reasonable sanction in a timely manner.